Catherine22/Algorithm/README.md

   - In this case, I was assuming that there are no duplicated keys in the BST.
 Every operation based on this scenario.
   - [MyBinarySearchTree]

-  > Most methods copied from [MyBinaryTree].
+  > Most methods were copied from [MyBinaryTree].
 But here I added 'key' in the Node of [BST_Template], which means you sort the whole tree by keys and you are able to assign null or duplicated values.
 It's a key-value pair.
 Or you can just remove value if you don't need it.<br>

 ### Undirected Graph
   - [UndirectedGraph]